appernetic/appernetic-hugo-project/content/post/performance-optimization.md

 Our uptime monitoring with Pingdom also shows that the we are on the [right track now][4].
 For the front page we now have performance grade 92 of 100.
 Google PageSpeed Insights shows 67 of 100 for mobile devices and 87 of 100 for computers.

 ![Response time diagram last 24 hours][7]
-Response time diagram last 24 hours.
+Response time diagram last 24 hours for the Angular app.

-![Pingdom test result logs for Appernetic service][6] Pingdom test result logs.
+![Pingdom test result logs for the Angular app (Appernetic service)][6] Pingdom test result logs.

 ## Caching